 The annual National Independence Festival of Creative Arts (NIFCA) also runs for the entire month of November, and encourages Barbadians of all ages to showcase their artistic talents in a variety of genres like music, dance, drama, fine art, photography, arts and crafts, and theatre, culminating in a gala presentation to the nation’s finalists.

 Honoring Our Independence History

 Barbados honours its Independence history to the upmost, and there so many examples of this all over the island that we can only mention a few here.

 The Errol Barrow Centre for Creative Imagination, at the University of the West Indies (UWI) in Barbados, Cave Hill campus, promotes the making, studying, and appreciation of the arts, and is an honour bestowed upon the late great Errol Barrow, first Prime Minister of an Independent Barbados.

 An Errol Barrow statue also stands in Independence Square in the heart of Bridgetown, which fittingly faces north to give you a view of the Parliament Buildings and National Heroes Square, a fine nod to this local legend and Father of Barbadian Independence.

 Whatever the time of year, the national flag is always proudly waved in Barbados, featuring Neptune’s broken Trident.
 When the island was a British colony, the Trident had appeared for almost 300 years intact in the Seal but it now proudly stands broken to represent the split with colonial ties.
 And, you can be sure that Bajans fly their flags high during the spirited month of Independence in Barbados, as well as all throughout the year, showing their deep national pride.

 Did You Know?

-Errol Barrow’s portrait can also be found on the $50 Barbadian bill, yet another honour given to this accomplished Bajan.
+Errol Barrow’s portrait can also be found on the $50 Barbadian bill, yet another honor is given to this accomplished Bajan.